Prerequisites

 The API accepts NANP (North American Numbering Plan) numbers in any common format: 10-digit (4155550100), E.164 (+14155550100), or punctuated (415-555-0100).
 The API normalizes the number before lookup.

-What's the rate limit on the free tier?
+What's the rate limit on the free sandbox?

-Free accounts include 10 free lookups and are subject to standard API rate limits.
+Every account includes a free API sandbox, and standard API rate limits apply.
 For high-volume throughput requirements, see the pricing page for plan options.